-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st to allow your plants to prepare for winter.
-Resume fertilizing when new growth appears in spring.
+Feed your plants once every 2-3 weeks during the growing season with a water soluble fertilizer.
+Discontinue feeding after September 1st to allow your plants to harden off for winter dormancy.
+Resume fertilizing when new growth appears in the